Prospective & Transfer Students

 No courses will be evaluated by the Computer Science Department before a Preliminary Transfer Evaluation is done by the Admissions Office.

-If you want to transfer courses from a foreign school, your transcript must be analyzed by the Center For Education Documentation before courses can be evaluated by UMass Lowell.
+If you want to transfer courses from a foreign school, your transcript must be analyzed by the World Education Services (WES) before courses can be evaluated by UMass Lowell.

 If you decide to apply to UMass Lowell, contact the transfer admissions officer at UMass Lowell’s Admissions Office.
 After you apply, Admissions will send you a Preliminary Transfer Evaluation, which should list some of the courses you will receive transfer credit for.
 The Computer Science Department will evaluate the Preliminary Transfer Evaluation for additional computer science courses and general electives.
 However, the Computer Science Dept. is not authorized to evaluate other courses, such as calculus, general education, physics, English, etc. These courses must be evaluated by the appropriate departments at UMass Lowell (see below).